 Landing nets make catching trout much easier, they are almost an essential piece of equipment.

-But which landing net to get, and how long should it be?
+But what landing net to get, and does it even matter?

-In this guide, I will discuss the size options and what I consider to be the best landing nets for trout fishing.
+In this guide, I will discuss the optimal sizes and what I consider to be the best landing nets for trout fishing.
 I will also discuss the different options available, and my preferred choice for various fishing styles.

 Keep reading to find out more.